 You can see all of the delivery addresses you’ve used by signing into your Archer Roose account: archerroose.com/account.

 You will receive a confirmation email once Archer Roose receives your order.
 In that email, click View Your Order to track the status.
 Once your order ships, we will send you a shipment confirmation email with the UPS tracking number for your order.
 Track the status of your shipment using the UPS tracking number on ups.com/track.

 Please inspect your order as soon as you receive it.
 If an item is damaged or if you receive the wrong product, contact us immediately at email@example.com, so that we can evaluate the problem and make it right.

-Your libations should arrive at your door just two to three days after your order is placed.
+Depending on where you live, your libations should arrive at your door just two to seven days after your order is placed.
 It’s rare, but, the pandemic or extreme weather events may cause local delays in shipping.
 Be sure to keep an eye on your tracking to follow your wine’s journey!

 Yes.
 US laws require an adult aged 21 or older to sign for the delivery, as wine is an alcoholic beverage.
 Please make sure an adult will be present on the day your order arrives to receive it.
 We’d hate to see your cracking open a can of Archer Roose be delayed!